paranoid2droid/ParanoidChorus/README.md

 ## Mode Selection

-You can choose different "mode" in the mood combo box.
+You can choose different "mode" in the mode combo box.

 ![mode combobox](mode.png)

-We offer 4 kinds of moods:
+We offer 4 kinds of modes:

 * sin
 * saw